GoogleChrome/web.dev/src/site/content/en/blog/ui-patterns/index.md

   - html
   - javascript
   - layout
+  - animation
   - intl
 ---

-I'm excited to share [this collection of UI patterns](/patterns/gui-challenges/) I've been building in the show GUI Challenges.
+I'm excited to share [this collection of UI patterns](/patterns/ui/) I've been building in the show GUI Challenges.
 The [web.dev patterns](/patterns/) were such a great fit for presenting and sharing the content.
 See!

 {% CodePattern 'gui-challenges/animation/interactive-words' %}